 This is why its important to keep rats not only physically, but mentally active.
 Toys that involve figuring things out, maybe to get a small treat or food at the end, are perfect for keeping rats entertained and provide good mental stimulation.

-Rats are easy to train and with a little practise and patients, you can get them performing many tricks like standing up, fetching or jumping through hoops.
+Rats are easy to train and with a little practice and patients, you can get them performing many tricks like standing up, fetching or jumping through hoops.
 Again, plenty of healthy treats help.

 How smart are rats?
 Check out this video!!